 It does not just have to be the senior management that calls out accomplishments and contributions.
 Have a system that enables employees to recognize their peers for a job well done or for help.
 This highlights good deeds such as covering for a sick colleague or helping a new hire settle in.
 It also encourages more behavior like that from the rest of the team.

-General Motors frequently practices employee recognition and has been able to achieve a 97% employee engagement rate.
+General Motors frequently practices employee recognition and has achieved a 97% employee engagement rate.
 They recognize at least four employees every month.

 Everyone has different motivators, and what you might appreciate as an incentive may not appeal to your content team.

-The first step to building a strong incentive program is conducting surveys to identify what kinds of incentives would motivate different departments to perform better.
+The first step to building a strong incentive program is conducting surveys to identify what incentives would motivate different departments to perform better.

 This will help you find patterns that you can incorporate into your program.
 Plus, even after you roll out the program, remember to keep surveying your employees periodically to know you are on the right track.